Kurds in Turkey: Demographics

 Since the immigration to the big cities in the west of Turkey, interethnic marriage has become more common.
 A 2013 study estimates that there are 2,708,000 marriages between Turks and Kurds/Zaza.
+A 2002 report showed that most mixed marriages happened in large cities and areas where their own group formed a minority.
+In most mixed marriages, the men were Kurds while the women were Turks.
+Turks with lower level education were more open to marrying Kurds, while Kurds with higher level education were more open to marrying Turks.
+Marriages between Kurdish men and Turkish women were a phenomenon in western Turkey linked to linked to social mobility and assimilation pressures.
+In a study about ethnic demographics of Turkey, Peter Andrews stated that "Intermarriage rates are higher among Kurdish men marrying Turkish women than vice versa, largely due to patriarchal family structures and migration patterns."
+Nizamettin Arslan also stated that "Kurdish men’s marriages to Turkish women are more socially accepted than the opposite, due to entrenched patriarchal values and ethnic hierarchies."

 Turkish government statistics show that Kurdish women in Turkey give birth to about four children, more than double the rate for the rest of the Turkish population.
 The Kurdish population is growing, while the rest of the country has birth rates below replacement level.
 In some Kurdish dominated provinces women give birth to 7.1 children on average.
 Women in Kurdish dominated provinces of eastern Turkey also have an illiteracy rate about three times higher than men, which correlates with higher birth rates.
 In 2000 66% of 15-year-old girls from Şırnak Province could not read or write.